-Clerics from the cathedral are at the top of the steps.
+Clerics from the cathedral stand at the top of the steps.
 The Last Post is played.
 Then the silence is intense; passing traffic is irrelevant.
 Prayers are said after the two minutes.
 The circle is slow to let go hands.
-(And this evening, at a party, a woman tells me that one of the canons on the steps said to her that he had never seen anything like it and thinks they should repeat it.)
+(And this evening, a woman tells me that one of the canons on the steps said that he'd never seen anything like it and thinks they should repeat it.)

 People sit down in the circle, meditating and humming while in the centre a man blows giant bubbles.